Skip navigation.

-The Festival Chorus comprises 75 adults and children (ages 5 and up) from Cambridge and surrounding communities.
-There will be three FREE performances during the week of the Cambridge Science Festival:
+The Festival Chorus comprised more than 100 adults and children (ages 5 and up) from Cambridge and surrounding communities.
+The three FREE performances during the week of the Cambridge Science Festival included:

 • Sunday evening April 25, 6:30 pm - Cahners Auditorium at the Museum of Science [directions]